radio-aktywne/beaver/docs/docs/01-Index.md

 title: Index
 ---

-# emishows
+# beaver

 Broadcast shows 🎭

 ## 💡 About

-`emishows` is a service for managing shows and events.
+`beaver` is a service for managing shows and events.